Headquarters: 212 S. Washington Ave., Titusville, FL 32796 -- (321) 267-1110

 In the early 1980's researchers found raccoons were destroying 98 percent of Canaveral's turtle nests.
 The park began a program to help reverse this trend.
 After experimenting with several different ways of protecting the eggs, park rangers found that by securing a wire mesh screen over the nest, raccoons were prevented from digging in to the nests.
 The small hatchlings could still exit the next through the openings in the mesh.
 During the months of May through August, park rangers and volunteers work each night to screen the nests.
 After two months, when all the eggs have hatched, the screens are removed.
 Over 80 percent of the turtle nests have been protected using this method.
 Since the 1980's Canaveral National Seashores conservation efforts has a 90% success rate.

 An important part of the seashore conservation efforts has been the education of the public.
 Every June and July guests come to the Sea Turtle Watch Program, not only do guests get to watch a loggerhead sea turtle lay her eggs, they also get to learn about the importance of the sea turtles to our environment, and learn how they can help this species survive.
+Turtle watch program information will be found here in season.

 SEA TURTLE FACTS: